-The most critical storage test was measuring capacity or volume.
+The most critical storage test was measuring overall capacity or volume.
 We accomplished this by selecting an assortment of category-specific gear to fill each pannier to its functional limits.
 We took note of how much total gear we could store, as well as how easy it was to pack and unpack each model; higher scores didn't necessarily go to higher-volume bags.
 In addition to total capa

-We were also sure to test each panniers load security.
+We were also sure to test each pannier's load security.
 To achieve this, we monitored whether or not gear had shifted or jostled after having ridden on bumpy terrain.
 When possible, we utilized compression straps or load-securing implements to test whether these features were useful in keeping gear secure.
 Furthermore, we paid close attention to how well closures held during these rough rides.

 If you're anything like us, you take good care of your gear but inevitably wind up being hard on it after repeated use.
 Considering this, we thought that durability should be a primary consideration when selecting a pannier, so you know it's willing to go the distance time and time again.
-We conducted our tests in Southeast Alaska where the conditions are extremely unforgiving.
+We conducted much of our testing in Southeast Alaska, where the conditions are extremely unforgiving.
 There are no paved roads or sidewalks and very few flat surfaces in general.
 Life on a glacial moraine is very tough on equipment, and there were no exceptions for the panniers we tested.
 We routinely exposed each model to thick undergrowth, coarse rocks, and dusty silt that is capable of working into the smallest crannies.

-To keep tabs on each panniers overall durability, we monitored how well each bag would stand up to the harsh conditions of life on the frontier.
-We kept our eyes peeled for not just cosmetic scuffs but also critical failures in hardware and materials that would be detrimental to the panniers performance.
+To keep tabs on each pannier's overall durability, we monitored how well each bag would stand up to the harsh conditions of life on the frontier.
+We kept our eyes peeled for not just cosmetic scuffs but also critical failures in hardware and materials that would be detrimental to the panniers' performance.

+The second phase of this waterproofing test was more intensive.
+We sent each bag for a swim in the creek while attached to a rope (also a good measure of durability).
+Afterward, we fully submerged each pannier and held them underwater for a total of 15 seconds.
+Similar to the rain test; we used wads of newspaper to monitor how much moisture was let into each bag.
 In addition to simulated conditions, we also used the panniers during full-on sideways rain in the Wrangell Mountains.
 During these rides, we encountered a good deal of mud and slop, in addition to rain.
 Beyond performance in wet conditions, we also took note of the effects on performance during dry, dusty days on the trail.
 How easily could fine-particle sand or trail debris enter pockets and openings?
 We paid close attention to how well each bag operated once it had gotten thoroughly soaked and covered in silt.
 Specifically, we checked to see whether or not mud had any effect on the function of closures, straps, and mounting hardware.

-Ease of Use
+Ease of Use & Versatility